AppJail-makejails/nextcloud/README.md

 .crt    .key
 ```

-**WARNING**: The above NGINX configuration file is taken from the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/installation/nginx.html) with minor changes.
+**WARNING #1**: The above NGINX configuration file is taken from the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/installation/nginx.html) with minor changes.
 This configuration file is intended for demonstration purposes, please change anything that does not fit your needs.

+**WARNING #2**: Mailpit is used as an SMTP server, but note that it is designed for development and testing.

 ### Auto configuration via hook folders